iysatp/nltp-rules/Season 19 Rules.md

 ## Section II - Tiebreakers
 * (a) Tiebreakers between two teams with an equal record will be determined by the following:
-  * (1) Head-to-head record.
+  * (1) Head-to-head record
-  * (2) Record against common opponents.
+  * (2) Record against common opponents
-  * (3) Cap differential against common opponents.
+  * (3) Cap differential against common opponents
-  * (4) Total cap differential.
+  * (4) Total cap differential
   * (5) Total caps scored
   * (6) A 5-minute OFM with one player from each team.
-The player must be      eligible for that team’s league (i.e., an A-teamer cannot OFM for a B-team matchup), and the captain will be allowed to choose the player.
+The players will be chosen by their captains, and must be eligible for that team’s league (i.e., an A-teamer cannot OFM for a B-team matchup)
 * (b) Tiebreakers between three teams with an equal number of points will be determined by the following:
-  * (1) Points acquired in head-to-head matches; if all tied teams have not played each other, then this rule is skipped
+  * (1) Points acquired in head-to-head matches; if all tied teams have not played each other, proceed to (2)
   * (2) Points acquired vs. common opponents
-  * (3) Cap differential against common opponents.
+  * (3) Cap differential against common opponents
   * (4) Total cap differential.
-  * (5) Total caps scored.
+  * (5) Total caps scored
-  * (6) A 5-minute OFM round-robin tournament with one player from each team.
-The player must be eligible for that team’s league (i.e., an A-teamer cannot OFM for a B-team matchup), and the captain will be allowed to choose the player.
+  * (6) A 5-minute OFM with one player from each team.
+The players will be chosen by their captains, and must be eligible for that team’s league (i.e., an A-teamer cannot OFM for a B-team matchup)
 * (c) If the seeding of one team is determined in a three-or-more team tiebreaker but other seeds aren't, tiebreak rules continue as they are and do not reset with all remaining teams.

 ##### *Section III - Maps*